Karma Project Grants

 Can I be paid for my work?

 Yes, we allow grantees to be paid up to $50 per hour for your “instruction time,” which is defined as actively presenting information and/or completing your act of service (ex: leading yoga class, serving food for someone, etc).
-While we understand that the market rate for some services may be more than $50 per hour, compensation for your service work is not meant to assign a financial value to your work or to be competitive, but is an acknowledgment that we live in a modern society that often requires monetary exchange for an offering to be sustainable.
+While we understand that the market rate for some services may be more than $50 per hour, compensation for your service work is not meant to assign a financial value to your work or to be competitive, but is an acknowledgment that we live in a modern society that sometimes requires monetary exchange for an offering to be sustainable.

 What do you not allow funding to be used for?

-We do not allow funding to be used for administrative work or staff pay, legal or accounting fees, for tuition or tuition reduction, transportation costs or travel time, accommodations or preparation time, for software or tech updates.
+We do not allow funding to be used for administrative work or staff salaries, legal or accounting fees, for tuition or tuition reduction, transportation costs or travel time, accommodations or preparation time, for software or tech updates.

 What are some examples of projects you have supported in the past?